zaccjones/darwin/README.md

 The databases also allow for protein sequence searches.
 Grouping an RNA sequence three-by-three produces codons which correspond to proteins.
 Charts are available for reference on Google.
 Free full-length texts are also available on Project Gutenberg website.
 Godspeed, ladies, gentlemen and everyone in between.

+P.S.
+You may have different results depending on which browser you use (e.g. Google Chrome vs. Tor Browser).